Verdagon/Vale/docs/InstantiatorRegions.md

 RegionTemplata(boolean) didnt quite work, because we couldn't determine (from just regions' booleans) the relationship between all the regions.
 We need to know what region is pure from what region's perspective, not just whether a region is mutable or not.
 When a function can only receive one boolean per region, it can't tell if one immutable region is immutable to another immutable region.
 (DO NOT SUBMIT TODO explain this more)

-So instead, we'll have a RegionTemplata(int) where the int is how many pure blocks between here and there.
+So instead, we'll have a `RegionTemplata(Option[Int])` where the int is how many pure blocks between here and there.
 Zero means mutable.
 One means there's one pure block between us and this region, and two means there are two pure blocks between us and this region.

 If x' is 1 and y' is 2, then both are immutable, and y is immutable to x.

 If x' is 1 and y' is 1, then both are immutable, and y is mutable to x.

-# After Instantiator There Are No Regions (AITANR)

-Under the hood, the instantiator is really just trying to figure out what references are currently immutable.
-The RegionTemplata(int) is mostly just an abstraction that helps humans reason about it better.

-Well, "mostly" because there is one thing regions help us do that coding with `imm&` and `&` can't do: it helps the compiler know when it's safe to cast from `imm&` back to `&`, such as when we come back from a pure block.
-The compiler knows that if a pure block is returning something created just before itself, it can safely cast that to a mutable reference... but if a pure block is returning something created three pure blocks up, then it shouldn't cast that to a mutable reference.

-the instantiator will still instantiate RegionTemplata(int) and hand them in as function signatures

-when we do a function call, we'll map the local int to a receiver int. likely just an array. start at zero for the most immutable region. that will determine the template arguments

-however, the CoordI will have no region, it will just have an immutability in its ownership.

-we could mimic this by just always having RegionTemplata(-1) in the coords _produced_ by the instantiator.

-we cant do that rewrite in instantiator because we dont have the right bound arguments registered for the thing we translate.

-regiontemplata *must* be integers because otherwise the instantiator has no idea what the *actual* heights are.
-1 2 3 or 1 2 2 or 1 1 1 etc. templar might say theyre all -1 -1 -1 in the definition site, needs actual heights.

-inside the function we'll still have those RegionTemplata(1) RegionTemplata(2) RegionTemplata(3) etc.
+None means that we don't know yet, because it was a region that was handed in and we don't know whether it's mutable or how immutable it might be.

 # Region Generic Params Pure Heights Are Some Zero (RGPPHASZ)